sherlock-project/sherlock/README.md

   --print-found         Do not output sites where the username was not found.
   --no-color            Don't color terminal output --browse, -b          Browse to all results on default browser.
+  --local, -l           Force the use of the local data.json file.
 ```

 To search for only one user: